agentnovax/agentnovax-devzone/kubernetes/kubernetes-private-cluster-on-ubuntu/README.md

-# Kubernetes Cluster Setup on Ubuntu 20.04
+# Private Kubernetes Cluster Setup on Ubuntu 20.04

 This README provides a step-by-step guide to install and configure a Kubernetes cluster on Ubuntu 20.04.
 By the end, you'll have a functional Kubernetes environment capable of running and managing containerized applications.

+This setup is for a private Kubernetes cluster, which can be deployed on-premises or on any cloud platform as a self-hosted cluster. can you change the title accordingly

 ---